 Several minutes later the door chime rang.
 "Come."

-Spock nodded and studied her curiously.
+Christine came in and Spock studied her curiously.
 She had changed into black pants and a dark red shirt, both in a soft fabric that draped around her tall frame.
 Flat sandals replaced boots.
 Her hair was loose around her face.
 It had grown quite long and fell in waves past her shoulders.
 The graceful austere look suited her far more than the abbreviated uniform and elaborate hairstyles she usually wore.

-Christine noticed him studying her.
+Christine smiled as she looked down.
 "This is the real me, in case you were wondering?"

 "I hate my uniform.
 I don't know why they don't go to the same uniform for all of us.
 It is past time to abandon those skirts.
-They are impractical…for most of my duties anyway."
+They're impractical—for most of my duties anyway."
 She glanced at Spock apologetically.
 "I'm sorry, Spock.
 It's one of my pet peeves, I guess."

-He took the wine from her to pour.
-Handed her a glass and motioned to the couch.
 "No need to apologize.
 I quite agree with you.
-I predict that eventually Starfleet will go to the same uniform for both sexes."
+I predict that eventually Starfleet will go to the same uniform for all sexes."

 "Hopefully sooner, rather than later," she smiled as she sat on the couch, curled her legs up under herself.